stitchdata/docs/_integration-schemas/stripe/v1/charges.md

 description: |
   The `{{ table.name }}` table contains info about charges to credit and debit cards.

-# TODO: Will disputes be in this table now, or in `events` as it was in the old integration?

 replication-method: "Key-based Incremental"

 api-method: